Causes of Engine Overheating: Essential Guide for Fire Investigators

 - Cracked or Warped Engine Parts: Overheating can cause metal fatigue, leading to cracks or warping in key components.

 - Evidence of Thermal Runaway: High temperatures ignite vapors or residues within the engine compartment.
+This process is often driven by reaching a specific absolute temperature where a self-sustaining chemical reaction begins.

 By identifying these signs, you can build a clearer picture of whether overheating contributed to the fire.